European shares crawl back up after trade war-driven selloff

 Eutelsat shares rose 2.9 percent.

-Austrian paper pulp maker Andritz (ANDR.VI) rose 4.6 percent after Goldman Sachs upgraded the stock to a “buy”, a day after the firm clinched a deal to buy U.S. company Xerium Technologies.
+Austrian paper pulp maker Andritz rose 4.6 percent after Goldman Sachs upgraded the stock to a “buy”, a day after the firm clinched a deal to buy U.S. company Xerium Technologies.
+(Reporting by Helen Reid; Editing by Kevin Liffey)